alice-biometrics/onboarding-python/README.md

 ## Advanced features 🎩

-:warning: These features could not be available by default.
+⚠️ These features could not be available by default.
 If you obtain a HTTP Error (405 method not allowed).
 Please, contact us to make them available for your credentials.

 #### Certified Onboarding